EldarToleubay/EldarToleubay/README.md

 - 👋 Hi, I’m @EldarToleubay
 - 👀 I’m interested in Java, Kotlin, Algorithms and Data Structure
-- 🌱 I’m currently learning Java for backend development
-- 💞️ I’m looking to collaborate on Pet projects in Java
-- 📫 How to reach me TG:@mynameisblurfaceandi

 <!---
 EldarToleubay/EldarToleubay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.